 The Toronto Community Garden Network has resources for starting and supporting community gardens.

-The Local Organic Food Co-ops Network has resources for starting a co-op, obtaining funding, running effective meetings and co-op board governance.
+The Local Food and Farm Co-ops Network has resources for starting a co-op, obtaining funding, running effective meetings and co-op board governance.
 The site also has a map of existing co-ops across Ontario and lots of stories of co-ops in action.

 Ontario Natural Food Co-op is a distributor of natural and organic food.
 Their website has a page describing co-ops and providing links to resources.

 Industry Canada's site on co-operatives has guides on forming cooperatives and legal issues.

 The Ontario Non-profit Network offers some free resources on NFP development, sector impact and communications.
 Other services come with paid membership.

 Charity Village has resources for non-profits and online courses.